 To help students plan, the following minimal sequence of courses is recommended.
 It should be impressed upon the student that this is not the complete list of courses required for the medical program to which they hope to apply.
 It is a preliminary list of classes that will be supplemented by additional program-specific and school-specific requirements.
 (Note: Math and Statistics course requirements vary by institution and are not included in this framework.)
+It is important that all required courses be taken at Messiah.
+If this is not possible, the student must meet with Martha Stigelman before enrolling at another institution.

-FIRST YEAR SEQUENCE\\
+FIRST YEAR SEQUENCE

 Fall Semester

 CHEM 105 General Chemistry I

 BIOL 170 Cell and Animal Physiology

 BIOL 171 Biology Cornerstone

 Spring Semester

 CHEM 106 General Chemistry II

-BIOL 172 Diversity of Life and Plant Science
+BIOL xxx

-SOPHOMORE YEAR SEQUENCE\\
+SOPHOMORE YEAR SEQUENCE

-Fall Semester CHEM 309 Organic Chemistry I Spring Semester CHEM 310 Organic Chemistry II PHYS 211 General Physics I \

-JUNIOR YEAR SEQUENCE\\

 Fall Semester

+CHEM 309 Organic Chemistry I

+CHEM 310 Organic Chemistry II

+PHYS 211 General Physics I

+JUNIOR YEAR SEQUENCE

+Fall Semester

 CHEM 410 Biochemistry I

-PHYS 212 General Physics II\
+PHYS 212 General Physics II

-PHYS 201 Intro Physics I\
+PHYS 201 Intro Physics I

+BIOL xxx

+BIOL xxx